vinisalazar/BioProv/paper/paper.md

 we recommend the package's [tutorials](https://github.com/vinisalazar/BioProv/blob/master/docs/tutorials/introduction.ipynb) in Jupyter Notebook format, that can also be launched [via Binder](https://mybinder.org/v2/gh/vinisalazar/bioprov/master?filepath=docs%2Ftutorials%2F), and the [documentation page](https://bioprov.readthedocs.io/).
 As example data, we provide five small bacterial genomes and a BLAST database that is a subset of MEGARES [@Lakin2017].
-These two datasets can be used to test the installation and illustrate some of the core features of BioProv.
+These two datasets can be used to demonstrate the installation and to illustrate some of the core features of BioProv.

 ## Classes

 BioProv implements several classes in order to represent provenance data extracted from BWfs.
-Its object-oriented design allows users to benefit from the flexibility of working with extensible Python objects, that are familiar to many frameworks (e.g. the libraries in the scientific Python stack: NumPy [@Harris2020], SciPy [@Virtanen2020], Matplotlib [@Hunter2007], and others.
+Its object-oriented design allows users to benefit from the flexibility of working with extensible Python objects, that are familiar to frameworks such as the libraries in the scientific Python stack: NumPy [@Harris2020], SciPy [@Virtanen2020], Matplotlib [@Hunter2007], and others.
 The four main classes are:

 * `Project`: The higher-level structure that contains core project information, like collections of samples, files, and programs.
 * `Sample`: Describes biological samples.
 Contains collections of files and programs, and can group any sample attributes,